guru-raghavendra/VaccineAlert_pythonScript/README.md

 # VaccineAllert_pythonScript

-the API used form apisetu.gov.in #https://apisetu.gov.in/
+the API used form : https://apisetu.gov.in/
 pip install requests   #to send api request

+email,smtplib library to send mail.